 AROUND THE WORLD ON THE BIG SCREEN IN KINGSBRIDGE

-We have an exciting season planned, including two films from Africa which has been sadly under-represented in previous seasons, brand new films from South Korea, Argentina and China, a black and white classic from Sweden and a gem for our pre-Christmas screening.
+Kino's 2019 Autumn Season is now underway with an exciting programme, including two films from Africa (which has been sadly under-represented in previous seasons), brand new films from South Korea, Argentina and China, a black and white classic from Sweden and a comedy gem for our pre-Christmas screening.
 Click here to see the full season.

 We show our films at Dodbrooke Parish Hall (at the north end of Church Street).
 Click here to see the Hall location.
 The Hall has recently been refurbished, has parking in the school car park behind the Church, has two toilets and a smart kitchen from which we can continue to offer you our excellent refreshment facilities and Juanita's delicious cake!

 If you are not already a Member of Kingsbridge Kino, please consider joining as membership subscriptions are vital to our financial success, making it possible to show such a diverse programme.

 Tickets cost £5 (members) or £10 (visitors) with Membership for the full year costing £10 giving you an annual saving of £80 on admission prices.